Request a Speaker

 What: Mote Marine Laboratory's Speakers Bureau offers presentations to community groups and organizations.

 Why: It is part of Mote's public outreach to promote conservation and sustainable use of our oceans.

-- Sharks — Sharks have been a focus of Mote's research since the Lab started in 1955 by the Shark Lady herself, Dr. Genie Clark.
-Today Mote is the only Center for Shark Research designated by the U.S. Congress.
+- Sharks — Sharks have been a focus of Mote's research since the Lab started in 1955 by the "Shark Lady" herself, Dr. Eugenie Clark.
+Today Mote has the only Center for Shark Research designated by the U.S. Congress.
 Naturally, we have multiple research programs that are either fully or partly focused on sharks and their relatives, rays and skates.
-Hear about the critical importance of these fish to marine ecosystems, their current challenges, and the exciting research around these mythical animals.
+Hear about the critical importance of these fishes to marine ecosystems, their current challenges, and the exciting research around these legendary animals.